mars-sim/mars-sim/README.md

 Altogether, there's also 10 possible space agencies that can be acted as a sponsor to a settlement.

+### Job

+Each settler is initially assigned a meaningful [job](https://github.com/mars-sim/mars-sim/wiki/Jobs) that fit one's attributes and career profile.
+Player may designate the job of a settler in the xml file.

+### Role

+Each settlement has a command structure that brings each settler a [role](https://github.com/mars-sim/mars-sim/wiki/Role) to play.

-### Job, Work Shift and Task Modeling
+### Task

-Settlers spend much of their time learning to *live off the land*.
-Assigning a meaningful [role](https://github.com/mars-sim/mars-sim/wiki/Role) with interesting [job](https://github.com/mars-sim/mars-sim/wiki/Jobs) to each settler is crucial.
-Each settler is assigned a [work shift](https://github.com/mars-sim/mars-sim/wiki/Work-Shift) and engages in various [tasks](https://github.com/mars-sim/mars-sim/wiki/Tasks) such as maintenance, ensuring life support resources are plentifully supplied, growing food crops in [greenhouses](https://github.com/mars-sim/mars-sim/wiki/Greenhouse-Operation), making secondary [food products](https://github.com/mars-sim/mars-sim/wiki/Food-Production), and manufacturing needed parts and equipment in workshops, all of which are vital to the health of the economy of the settlements.
+Settlers spend much of their time learning to *live off the land* and engage in various [tasks](https://github.com/mars-sim/mars-sim/wiki/Tasks) such as maintenance, ensuring life support resources are plentifully supplied, growing food crops in [greenhouses](https://github.com/mars-sim/mars-sim/wiki/Greenhouse-Operation), making secondary [food products](https://github.com/mars-sim/mars-sim/wiki/Food-Production), and manufacturing needed parts and equipment in workshops, all of which are vital to the health of the economy of the settlements.

+### Work Shift

+Each settler is assigned a [work shift](https://github.com/mars-sim/mars-sim/wiki/Work-Shift) during each sol.
+The duration of a work shift may be one third of a sol or a quarter of a sol.

-### Mission Modeling
+### Mission

 Settlers also go out on field [Missions](https://github.com/mars-sim/mars-sim/wiki/Missions) to explore and study the surrounding landscapes, to prospect and mine minerals, and to trade with neighboring settlements, etc.
 They may even decide to migrate from one settlement to another.

-### Weather Modeling
+### Weather

 The perils of living on Mars are very real.
 Even though we do not have a complete surface weather model for Mars, we do currently simulate a total of 9 outside [weather metrics](https://github.com/mars-sim/mars-sim/wiki/Weather) in mars-sim.

-### Reliability, Maintenance and Malfunction Modeling
+### Reliability, Maintenance and Malfunction

 The perils of living on Mars are very real.
 There is a total of 39 types of [Malfunctions](https://github.com/mars-sim/mars-sim/wiki/Malfunctions) that can occur at a given moment.
 There are 3 metrics